 Although very moderate amounts of alcohol have been shown to help bone density, too much alcohol prevents your body from absorbing calcium properly.
 Plus, “very high levels of alcohol intake on a regular basis can damage the liver, directly impacting vitamin D activation in the body,” Palinski-Wade says.
 Dr. Abelson advises avoiding alcohol intake more than one drink a day for women and two for men.

-Don’t let depression linger
+Try not to let depression linger

 Depression causes your body to produce cortisol, a stress-related hormone that saps minerals from bones.
 According to Dr. Lee, antidepressants have been linked with decreased bone mineral density and increased risk of fractures.
 So talk to your doctor to figure out how best to manage your condition.
-(Find out the signs you could have high-functioning depression.)

 Get with the program